Freskoko/INF161_H23/project/README.md

 Seeminlgy, a higher n_estimators yeiled slightly better results.

-This may need to be explored further, but attempts to train past 250 n_estimators results in a slowed console and after a while the text "Killed", so i think that may be a warning.
-Also, it seems turning up the n_esimators any more may just lead to diminishing returns.
+This may need to be explored further, but attempts to train past 250 n_estimators results in a slowed console and after a while the text "Killed", so i think i am pushing my memory too far.
+Also, it seems turning up the n_esimators more may just lead to diminishing returns.

 --------------------------